The Health Games Incubator

 Serious Game Lab is the incubator that will help you create a serious game based on a health need.
 You will be able to put it into practice with a pilot in a real healthcare environment.

-And ultimately, to promote the improvement of quality of life
+And in short, to promote the improvement of the quality of life

 Who are we looking for?